vechiato/jaac/README.md

 ## About

-This project uses boto3 to manage AWS EC2 instance snapshots.
+This project uses boto3 to get AWS Cli.

 ## Configuring